Teen or Young Adult services are provided for anyone in grades 6-12.

 TBD Teen Book Club (Grades 9-12)

-Join our new book club run by and for teens!
-Read books like The Fault in Our Stars, Wicked, Speak, and Never Let Me Go.
+Join our book club run by and for teens!
 The club meets on the first Thursday of each month from 6:00 to 7:00 p.m.
-Contact Emily States to sign-up.
+Contact Allen Jenkins to sign-up.
 Space is limited.

 Teen Advisory Committee (TAC)

 If you're interested in helping decide which programs and activities the library will have for teens, then join the advisory committee!
-You'll need to fill out the application and drop it off at the library or email it to Emily States.
+You'll need to fill out the application and drop it off at the library or email it to Allen Jenkins.

-Our next meeting is on Friday, March 13.
-To join Anime Club email Emily States.
+Our next meeting is on Friday, September 18.
+To join Anime Club email Allen Jenkins.

 Teen Summer Reading Program

 Great prizes and weekly programs and activities are scheduled all summer long.
-The theme for 2015 is "Unmask!"
-It's going to be so much fun!
+The theme for 2015 was "Unmask!"
+The theme for summer 2016 is "Get in the Game: Read!"